InscryptionModding/InscryptionAPI/docs/wiki/rulebook.md

-    "Mod Tribes", // the subsection name that appears at the end of the header GetInsertPosition, // a function that determines where in the Rulebook to insert our custom section CreatePages, // the function to create the pages that will be in our custom section headerPrefix, // optional argument, if left null one will be created for you
+    "Mod Tribes", // the subsection name that appears at the end of the header GetInsertPosition, // a function that determines where in the Rulebook to insert our custom section CreatePages, // the function to create the pages that will be in our custom section
+    headerPrefix: null, // optional argument, if left null one will be created for you
     getStartingNumberFunc: GetStartingNumber, // optional argument, if left null the starting number will be 1
     fillPageAction: FillPage // also optional, but if you want to display custom names, descriptions, etc you will need to set this
     );